-To plan your travel itinerary to the Czech Republic use the website Rome2Rio, it gives you an idea of all the transportation modes and duration of the trips.
+To plan your travel itinerary to the Czech Republic you can also use the website Rome2Rio; it gives you an idea of all the transportation modes and duration of the trips.

 We traveled to Prague by train.
 Our 14 days trip in the Czech Republic started in Brno and finished in Prague.
 A big journey through cities, countryside, mountains and stunning places.

 The Czech Republic was part of our 3 months trip in Europe, and we did it all by train.
 It was our second time traveling in Europe with Eurail Pass, only one pass that you can use up to 3 months.

 We wrote a super guide to travel with Eurail Pass, how to choose the best pass, how to avoid booking fees and how to enjoy the train rides.
 There you will find all the information you need to plan your train trip to the Czech Republic or in Europe.
 We also have one blog post about traveling with Eurail in Scandinavia, as Norway, Sweden, Denmark, and Finland have different rules.